yargs/yargs/docs/api.md

 expects it to be the script name.
 In order to override this behavior, use `.parse(process.argv.slice(1))` instead of `.argv` and the first parameter won't be ignored.

-The promise is resolved when the parsing is completed, including async command handlers execution.
+The promise is resolved when the parsing is completed, including async middlewares and async command handlers execution.

 <a name="array"></a>.array(key)
 ----------